weaveworks/weave/README.md

 establishing connectivity between the host and application containers anywhere.

-Let's say that in our example we we want $HOST2 to have access to the application containers.
+Let's say that in our example we want $HOST2 to have access to the application containers.
 On $HOST2 we run

     host2# weave expose 10.0.1.102/24